- This event has passed.

 For Early Childhood and Grades

 The Winter Spiral is a festival that is unique in our calendar of the year.
 There are no presentations by the grades, no speeches by the administration.
 Instead, we sit in silence in a darkened room, listening for a quiet song or music as a candle is lit in the center of a spiral of evergreen boughs, a symbol of life amidst the dead of winter.
-Then, as quiet music plays, each child in turn takes a candle into the center of that spiral and lights it, then places the candle in an apple along the path.
+Then, as quiet music plays, each child, in turn, takes a candle into the center of that spiral and lights it, then places the candle in an apple along the path.
 The lights brighten the path for those who come after.
 Each child walks alone, at his or her own pace, in his or her own way.

-This is a celebration of quiet confidence, of carrying light in darkness, of sharing that light with others.
-You are invited to attend this festival, not only to watch your own children, but to watch how they are in the community of their peers.
+This is a celebration of quiet confidence, of carrying light in the darkness, of sharing that light with others.
+You are invited to attend this festival, not only to watch your own children but to watch how they are in the community of their peers.
 How does each child approach the candle at the center of the spiral?
 Are his footsteps halting or rapid?
 Does she stop along the way to consider each crystal and shining stone in the path before placing her candle near the way out of the spiral, or does she set it down right away and hurry on without looking back?
 Being a witness to this journey can be a moving experience, and adults and children alike carry away from the festival the feelings and meaning they found within it.

 Here in the Northern Hemisphere, we are entering the darkest days of the year.
 The sun is down by dinner time, and even at noon the shadows are long and slanting.
 Holiday preparations are in full swing, and our minds swirl with plans for gifts, meals, treats, crafts, decorations, travel, cleaning.
 When we look out into the natural world, we see the opposite of this constant, harried motion.
 The earth is growing quiet.
 The plants and animals are storing away food for the cold months or preparing to sink into dormancy.
 When the snow comes, the quiet will be even deeper.